INXS: 1997–2003: Transitional years

 The members of INXS collaborated with several Australian singers before settling on Jon Stevens as a replacement for Hutchence.

-After Hutchence's death, INXS did not perform publicly for almost a year, and then only made a few one-off performances with different guest singers until 2000.
+INXS were fronted by Hutchence for 20 years, and his stage presence had made him the focal point of the band.
+After his death, INXS did not perform publicly for almost a year, and then only made a few one-off performances with different guest singers until 2000.
 On 14 November 1998, they played at the Mushroom 25 Concert with Jimmy Barnes fronting for two songs: "The Loved One" and "Good Times".
 On 12 June 1999, they headlined the opening of Stadium Australia in Sydney, with US singer-songwriter Terence Trent D'Arby and Russell Hitchcock as guest vocalists, they performed "New Sensation", "Kick", "Never Tear Us Apart" and "What You Need".
 In December 2000, INXS performed a concert with singers Suze DeMarchi and Jon Stevens sharing the spotlight.
 DeMarchi was reportedly offered the role of permanent singer in the band.

-The former lead singer of Australian band Noiseworks, Jon Stevens began singing with INXS on a regular basis.
+The former lead singer of Australian band Noiseworks, Jon Stevens, began singing with INXS on a regular basis.
 INXS played as one of the headline acts at the Sydney 2000 Olympics and then toured through South America and Europe in 2001.
 Stevens was officially named a member of INXS in 2002, and the band started recording new material in November.
-He left the band in October 2003 to pursue a solo career, and only recorded a contractual obligation song called "I Get Up".
+He left the band in October 2003 to pursue a solo career.

-2004–2005: Rock Star: INXS
+2004–2011: Rock Star: INXS and J.D.
+Fortune era

 INXS returned to the news in 2004 when it was announced that a new reality television program titled Rock Star: INXS would feature a contest to find a new lead vocalist for the band.
-The show, which debuted on the CBS network on 11 July 2005, featured 15 contestants vying for the position of lead singer.
-The show was executive produced by Survivors Mark Burnett and hosted by Brooke Burke and Jane's Addiction and former Red Hot Chili Peppers guitarist Dave Navarro.

 On 20 September 2005, J.D.
-Fortune won the eleven-week competition, which culminated in his singing the Rolling Stones's "You Can't Always Get What You Want" and INXS' "What You Need" in the finale to become the new lead singer of INXS.
+Fortune won the eleven-week competition and became the new lead singer of INXS.